Sanaxen/solid-boolean/README.md

 Many of the improvements I have made are in the use of QD (double precision), enhanced triangulation, and enhanced intersection determination.

 ---
+## algorithm
+The algorithm is outlined as follows
+All triangles of one object are sliced with all triangles of the other object and vice versa.
+Once this is done, all triangles are classified as inside or outside of the other object.
+Determining whether inside or outside can be done by using ray tracing to compare the ray from the normal direction of one triangle with the normal of the triangle of the other object that the ray will hit first.
+If the ray hits nowhere, it is outside; if it does not hit in the same direction as the normal of the other object, it is inside.

+---
-# Overlapping areas make calculations very difficult
+## Overlapping areas make calculations very difficult
 However, the calculation itself completes normally without abnormal termination.
 The output looks correct, but upon closer inspection, the mesh topology is quite broken.

 <img src=./images/image01.png width=80%>
 <img src=./images/image02.png width=80%>
 <img src=./images/image03.png width=80%>